Jalen-Foreman/Hangman-Project/README.md

 # Spaceman-project

 # MVP
-As a player, I want to know the length of the word being guessed, a track of how many atttempts I have left, so that I know if I am about to win or lose.
+As a player, I want to know the length of the word being guessed and a track of how many atttempts I have left, so that I know if I am about to win or lose.

 ## BRONZE